Top 8 Studio Headphones Under $200 – Moving Into Mid Range Segment

 Last but not least, there is the matter of build quality.
 Affordable headphones are often times lacking in this regard due to a simple fact that brands are trying to keep them as cheap as possible.
 That isn't the case when you are paying $200 for a pair, which is only logical.
 Different manufacturers go with different materials and designs, but most of them are fairly rigid and durable enough.
 Even when you run into plastics, it won't be that cheap brittle kind but rather a type of ABS that can withstand constant use.

-Going with a $200 set of studio headphones is a great way to get started in the world of music production.
-You pretty much get awesome performance, proper comfort and durable designs at a price that isn’t prohibitive.
-The models we have shown you above are in our opinion the best you can get for this kind of money.
-The important thing to keep in mind is that some of these headphones might require additional equipment in order to achieve best results.
-This mostly means amplifiers DACs and similar.
-At the end of the day, it is definitely worth it.
+The models we have highlighted above are, in our opinion, some the best you can buy for this kind of money.
+The important thing to keep in mind is that some of these headphones might require additional equipment in order to achieve the best results (such as amplifiers and DACs).
+But, at the end of the day, it is definitely worth it.